mgblackwater/stevekinney.net/content/courses/testing/expect-examples/expect-string-matching.md

 modified: 2024-09-28T12:51:28-06:00
 ---

-Alright, let's talk about **`expect.stringMatching`**.
+Let's talk about **`expect.stringMatching`**.
 This method is handy when you’re writing tests and you don’t care about the _exact_ string as long as it matches a particular pattern.
 Think about it like this: You’re not policing the string for the _exact words_, you just want to make sure it’s at least _heading in the right direction_.

 ## What Does it Do?